Welcome to today's edition of the Rush 24-7 podcast.

 The House, folks, is where the solution to this problem is, and everybody's focusing on the Senate.

-Uh this is a number greater than sixty percent of the current U.S. population in the next 20 years.
+This is a number greater than 60% of the current U.S. population in the next 20 years.

-Uh, we told you about his numbers yesterday, as high as two hundred and seventeen million uh legal slash illegal.
+We told you about his numbers yesterday, as high as 217 million legal slash illegal.

-Well, what they're called legal because it'll take illegals and make them legal uh over the course of the uh next twenty years.
+They're called legal because it'll take illegals and make them legal over the course of the next 20 years.

-And the uh in fact, let me uh grab this the bit about the what did I put a print about too many things here that I got to get this in just a second.
+The bit about the print about too many things here, and I got to get this in just a second.

-But the the the strain on the welfare system that the uh uh all of this would would cause would bust it.
+The strain on the welfare system that all of this would cause would bust it.

-And people have uh said to me, Rush, it's real simple.
+And people have said to me, Rush, it's real simple.

-Uh members of Congress are gutless, and they have no intention of reforming social security or Medicare or any of these entitlements, and they need countless new workers to contribute to Social Security, so the baby boomers and the Generation Y and that that slothful generation Hillary was talking about will have their social security because the program's going bankrupt.
+And they need countless new workers to contribute to Social Security so the baby boomers and the Generation Y and that slothful generation Hillary was talking about will have their Social Security because the program's going bankrupt.

 And then you combine these two.